 The cities in the network promote their local creative scene and conform to UNESCO’s goal of fostering cultural diversity.
 All of them possess a strong cultural past, a diverse and vital contemporary cultural scene, and aspirations to ensure that culture is accessed both locally and globally.

 In 2017, Manchester was welcomed into the Creative Cities network as a City of Literature.
 UNESCO Cities of Literature are awarded the title based on their dedication to pursuing excellence in literature locally, and work together to promote new national and international literary links.

-There are currently 39 cities of literature, spanning 28 countries and six continents, and representing a combined population of more than 26 million.
+There are currently 53 cities of literature, spanning 34 countries and 6 continents, and representing a combined population of more than 26 million.
 Manchester is one of the five cities of literature in the United Kingdom, sitting alongside Norwich, Edinburgh, Nottingham and Exeter.

 Cities of Literature are active in making the literary and creative sectors of their cities thrive through a shared global strategy.
-Network-wide collaborations have included World Poetry Day, International Literacy Day, and Cities of Literature Recommend, which saw each city promote one book and one author from their city.
+Network-wide collaborations have include World Poetry Day, International Literacy Day, Translation Day, and International Mother Language Day – which Manchester leads on.

 Manchester City of Literature is committed to inclusion and accessibility for everyone.

 Every person who uses our website deserves an inclusive online experience with options allowing you to choose how best to navigate and consume information to suit your needs.

 The Recite Me assistive technology toolbar allows for adjustments to all elements of the page including text, graphics, language, and navigation.